melghosh/RelTopic/README.md

 * **OntologyDirectedGraph**: transform the topic ontology into a directed weighted graph.
 The semantic relatedness measure RelTopic is defined based on ontology graph.

 * **TopicLabeling**: define the topic labeling process using RelTopic and Topic-OPA.
 The output is the topic labeling results located in `/labeling-results/csv/`.

-* **Main**: excute the complete process (i.e., assignment of instances, ontology construction, and topic labeling).
-To test our approach and verify the obtained results, execute `TopicLabeling`.

 #### Labeling Results